Heart valve

-The four valves in the mammalian heart are two atrioventricular valves separating the upper atria from the lower ventricles – the mitral valve in the left heart, and the tricuspid valve in the right heart.
-The other two valves are at the entrance to the arteries leaving the heart these are the semilunar valves – the aortic valve at the aorta, and the pulmonary valve at the pulmonary artery.
+The mammalian heart has two atrioventricular valves separating the upper atria from the lower ventricles: the mitral valve in the left heart, and the tricuspid valve in the right heart.
+The two semilunar valves are at the entrance of the arteries leaving the heart.
+These are the aortic valve at the aorta, and the pulmonary valve at the pulmonary artery.

-The heart also has a coronary sinus valve, and an inferior vena cava valve, not discussed here.
+The heart also has a coronary sinus valve and an inferior vena cava valve, not discussed here.

 Structure

 The heart valves and the chambers are lined with endocardium.
 Heart valves separate the atria from the ventricles, or the ventricles from a blood vessel.
 Heart valves are situated around the fibrous rings of the cardiac skeleton.
 The valves incorporate flaps called leaflets or cusps, similar to a duckbill valve or flutter valve, which are pushed open to allow blood flow and which then close together to seal and prevent backflow.
 The mitral valve has two cusps, whereas the others have three.
 There are nodules at the tips of the cusps that make the seal tighter.

 The pulmonary valve has left, right, and anterior cusps.
 The aortic valve has left, right, and posterior cusps.
 The tricuspid valve has anterior, posterior, and septal cusps; and the mitral valve has just anterior and posterior cusps.

 The valves of the human heart can be grouped in two sets: